CiscoSystems/don/README.md

 APIs.
 Among many, the Open vSwitch plugin (OVS) is possibly the most widely used.
 Any practical OpenStack installation has complicated networking configuration and verifying it manually is time consuming and error prone.
-DON, written in [django](https://www.djangoproject.com/), is a network analysis and diagnostic system and provides a completely automated service for verifying and diagnosing the networking functionality provided by OVS.
+DON, written primarily in Python, and **available as a dashboard in OpenStack Horizon, Libery release**, is a network analysis and diagnostic system and provides a completely automated service for verifying and diagnosing the networking functionality provided by OVS.
 This service verifies (or points out deviations) that the user configuration is indeed reflected in the underlying